You’ll find me wherever Japanese religions, digital technology, and media meet.

 I specialize in contemporary Japanese religion, globalization, technology, and media.
 My digital ethnographic research focuses on the globalization of Shinto and the development of transnational online Shinto communities.

-I received my MA and BA in Asian studies from the University of Pennsylvania, and I am finishing my PhD in the Department of East Asian Languages and Cultural Studies at UC Santa Barbara.
+I received my BA/MA in Asian studies from the University of Pennsylvania and earned my PhD in East Asian Languages and Cultural Studies from UC Santa Barbara.

 Watch me!
 I host the educational YouTube channel Eat Pray Anime, where I explore the history and culture behind Japanese popular media.
 I also wrote the popular Shinto introductory series for Religion For Breakfast.